mschoettle/ecse429-fall15-project/SETUP.md

 Eclipse Mars is required for TouchCORE.
 While you may use your existing Eclipse installation, it is recommended to start off with the *Eclipse Modeling Tools*.
 If you feel comfortable enough, you can add these to your existing installation.

 1. Download and install the *Eclipse Modeling Tools* package from [eclipse.org](http://www.eclipse.org/downloads/).

+    **Note:** Due to problems you cannot use the Eclipse Installer.
+Download the *Eclipse Modeling Tools* directly instead to avoid any problems, please.

 1. Unzip and start it.
 1. Recommended: Create a new workspace for TouchCORE related development.
 1. Go to *Preferences* > *General* > *Editors* > *Text Editors*